ambroiseRabier/krita-resize-to-visible/Readme.md

 It only take visible layers.
 It does not crop anything (nothing ever get deleted).
 Meaning, running this script after re-enabling a layer, that has something drawn outside the canvas, will enlarge the canvas.

+**It is basically a "trim to all visible layers" instead of "trim to current layer".**

 ## Use case

 It is useful when you make a sprite, and want to remove the unused space before exporting.